secretanry/S25-core-course-labs/app_python/PYTHON.md

 - **Uvicorn**: ASGI server for running the application.
 - **Jinja2**: Templating engine for rendering HTML.
 - **PyTZ**: Timezones from all over the world.

+# Unit Tests
+## Test File Structure

+- **`tests/test_main.py`**: Contains the unit tests for the application's endpoint.

+## Unit Tests Created

+1. **`test_read_time_status_code`**:
+   - **Purpose**: Verify that the GET request to the root endpoint (`"/"`) returns an HTTP 200 status code.
+   - **Best Practice**: Ensures that the endpoint is reachable and responds as expected.

+2. **`test_read_time_format`**:
+   - **Purpose**: Verify that the rendered HTML response contains a datetime string in the correct format (`YYYY-MM-DD HH:MM:SS`).
+   - **Best Practice**: Uses regular expressions to validate the output, ensuring that the datetime formatting logic in the endpoint is correct.

+## Best Practices Applied

+- **Isolation of Tests**: Each test is independent, ensuring that no test depends on the state left by another.
+- **Clear Assertions and Error Messages**: Assertions include helpful error messages to facilitate debugging in case of failures.
+- **Use of FastAPI's TestClient**: The tests simulate HTTP requests using FastAPI’s `TestClient`, which provides an environment similar to production.
+- **Descriptive Test Names and Docstrings**: Each test function has a descriptive name and a docstring explaining its purpose, making the test suite easier to understand and maintain.
+- **Regular Expression Validation**: The use of regex ensures that the datetime string follows the expected format, making the test robust even if the surrounding HTML changes.